This Code of Ethics and Business Conduct applies to all Employees.

 Magellan has zero tolerance in relation to child labour, forced labour, or human trafficking and will not knowingly do business with any organization, sub-contractor, supplier, or third party, who violates these principles.

 Magellan is committed to supporting human rights principles in accordance with the laws of Canada, the United States, the United Kingdom and the European Union.
-It is the policy of the Magellan that its Employees will at all times adhere to the applicable human rights legislation of the aforementioned countries / European Union.
+It is the policy of Magellan that its Employees will at all times adhere to the applicable human rights legislation of the aforementioned jurisdictions.
 This includes but is not limited to the UK Modern Slavery Act and Section 1502 of the Dodd-Frank Act (“Conflict Minerals Legislation”).
-In the event of a conflict between legislation, then Magellan expects its Employees will adhere to legislation with the higher / more stringent standard.
+In the event of a conflict between legislation, Magellan expects its Employees to adhere to legislation with the higher / more stringent standard.

 COMPETITION AND FAIR DEALING